Amaechi demands professionalism in ports control, ship inspections

 The Ghanian Minister also called on women to explore careers in PSC and other related fields as according to him, “Women are great agents of change.”
 He tasked member states to create avenues for the participation of women as Port State Control Officers.

 Other Ministers at the meeting include Sierra Leone’s Minister of Transport and Aviation, Hon.
-Kabineh Kallon and Nigeria’s Minister of State for Transportation, Sen. Gbemisola Ruquayya Saraki among others participating online.
+Kabineh Kallon and Nigeria’s Minister of State for Transportation, Sen. Gbemisola Ruquayya Saraki among others participated online.